 The Model is not just a guide but a transformative assessment tool for achieving excellence in governance.
 It is developed with the recognition that the CRAFTED good governance principles must be established, continuously developed, and reinforced in all activities of an institution.
-The Model operates through three core governance processes-Structure & Direction, Implementation, and Measurement & Learning-applied to four essential management steps: Decision Making, Organization & Processes, Resource Utilization, and Execution.
-This structured approach ensures that each management step is meticulously aligned with the primary purpose and objectives of the institution and executed effectively.
-By integrating these processes and steps, the Model fosters a holistic view of governance, ensuring that all activities contribute meaningfully to the institution's mission.
+The Model operates through three core governance steps-Structure & Direction, Implementation, and Measurement & Learning-applied to four essential management processes: Decision Making, Organization & Processes, Resource Utilization, and Execution.
+This structured approach ensures that each management process is meticulously aligned with the primary purpose and objectives of the institution and executed effectively.
+By integrating these steps and processes, the Model fosters a holistic view of governance, ensuring that all activities contribute meaningfully to the institution's mission.